ColumbusStateWorkforceInnovation/DevOps-Docker-Basics-Part-1/README.md

 ## Submitting Your Work

+1. Push all your changes on your branch to origin
+1. Create a bundle of your repository using git bundle as described in Blackboard
-1. Create a pull request for your branch using the instructions you went over in class.
+1. Go to GitHub and create a pull request from your branch into master
-1. Submit the assignment in Blackboard as described in the instructions you went over in class.
+1. Submit the assignment in Blackboard and include your bundle in the assignment.

 __NOTE: I will provide feedback via. comments in your pull request.__
 If you need to amend your work after you issue your initial pull request: